agoncal/agoncal-training-javaee6-advanced/before/04-RestClient/README.md

 * In the `Main` create a method that returns all the Books in JSON
 * Method `private static void findAllBooks()`
 * `Response response = target.request(MediaType.APPLICATION_JSON).get();`

+# KATA - Add extra methods to the CDBook-Client

 ### Create a book